 The equivalent of the service document was already incorporated on production airplanes newer than the above.

-The reason state:
+The reason stated:

 The Electronic Stability Protection (ESP) will command a nose down pitch when the aircraft is in-air and at an angle of attack to trigger movement of the stall warning vane.
 If ESP remains engaged for 10 seconds (non-consecutive) in a 20 second interval, the system will engage the Autopilot (AFCS) in LVL-LVL mode, which then enables automatic pitch trim authority.
 This can be unexpected when intentionally operating the airplane in some flight conditions such as during training flights with slow flight maneuvers or power off stalls.